NiallWalker2012/tEtcher-v1/README.md

-# tEtcher
+# tEtcher v1 (new version available)
-tEtcher is an open-source terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI
+tEtcher is an open-source Rust-based terminal based ISO flasher designed to have the speed of cli commands like dd, but also an easier UI
-It is inspired by well-known ISO flashers like dd and BalenaEtcher
+It is inspired by well-known ISO flashers like dd and BalenaEtcher.
+For a faster, more user friendly version, check out https://github.com/NiallWalker2012/tEtcher-v2

 # How to run: